Other ways of treating cancer pain

 Pressure on the splanchnic nerves can cause continuing pain in some types of cancer.
 The splanchnic nerves send signals from the spinal cord to the organs in the chest and abdomen.
 Cutting the splanchnic nerve is called splanchnicectomy (pronounced splank-nik-ectomy).
 It can reduce pain for many people.

 Another type of nerve block is called thoracoscopic sympathectomy.
 This means the doctor uses a thoracoscope to reach the nerves in the chest.
 This is a tube with a camera, eyepiece and light that enables the surgeon to look inside the body.
-It is similar to an endoscope.
 You will have either a general anaesthetic or a sedative.
 You have a few small cuts (incisions) made between your neck and breastbone.
 The surgeon uses the thoracoscope to look inside your body and find nerves that are part of a chain called the sympathetic nerve chain.
 The surgeon then uses a laser or radiofrequency probe at the tip of the thorascope to block this chain of nerves.

 If cancer spreads to the bones it often causes pain.
 Cancer in the bones can make them weak and more likely to break.
 This type of break is called a pathological fracture.
 Doctors have developed ways of treating bones affected by cancer, by using special cement to strengthen them.
 These relatively new techniques are